 I moved to New Delhi after my father’s death.
 To earn a better life and get away from the pain and grief.
 My job kept me on my toes 5 to 6 days a week, and weekends were to stay locked up in my tiny one-bedroom apartment.
 A few months passed and as winter approached, so did loneliness.
-I did not realise when I crept into the clutch of depression.
-By the time the new year rolled out, I had become a mechanised robot just going to work and sleeping at home, never smiling or truly happy.
+I did not realize when I crept into the clutch of depression.
+By the time the new year rolled out, I had become a mechanized robot just going to work and sleeping at home, never smiling or truly happy.

 Click here to read about why this woman is lonely in her marriage.

-I was never a big people’s person, but growing up in Bhopal I always had a few close friends.
+I was never a big people person, but growing up in Bhopal I always had a few close friends.
 It had been months in Delhi and I had not made a single friend.
 I was miserable and thought “This is what the rest of my life is going to be like.”
 One weekend sitting staring at the wall, I suddenly found myself creating a Tinder account.
 I did not really think much of what I hoped to gain.
 To be honest, I was tired of going to the movies alone!
 Just wanted a human to talk to about something other than work.
 I spoke to a few girls.
 But my small-town charms did not impress them much.

 Click here to read some Tinder pick-up lines you should NEVER use.

 After a week or so, I came across the profile of a girl with just one photo, partially blurred.
 She was four years older (I’m 26), worked in IT, and was just looking for conversation.
 There was something about her half-smile that intrigued me and I swiped right.
 Turned out she had swiped right too and we could chat.

 Click here to read about relationship facts of older women and younger men.